railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 lowest sequence number is selected by the system.

 To gain more control over the process during the sale or procurement, you can use **properties**.
-The menu :menuselection:`Production Management --> Configuration --> Properties` enables you to define properties, which can be defined arbitrarily to help you select a bill of materials when you have a choice of BoMs.
+The menu :menuselection:`Manufacturing --> Configuration --> Master Bill of Materials --> Properties` enables you to define properties, which can be defined arbitrarily to help you select a bill of materials when you have a choice of BoMs.